 HERE ARE THE 8 COMMON MISTAKES THAT REDUCE YOUR FLEXIBILITY - why they are holding you back, and how you can fix them to make you stretching more effective.

 1. YOUR'E SCRUNCHING INSTEAD OF STRETCHING

-INSTEAD: Lengthen your stretch: it doesn't matter where your head is.
-What matters is the angle of your stretch, and if you're feeling in the back of your legs.
+INSTEAD: Lengthen your stretch: it doesn't matter how far you can go.. what matters is the angle of your stretch and if you're feeling it in the muscles you are trying to lengthen.

 3. YOU'RE ALL SKEWED

 Great, you look like a boomerang!
 Yes, it's frustrating that your stretching is not yet on point - but stretching at wonky angles is just slowing down your progress.
 Don't focus on how impressive your stretch looks: focus on alignment to develop flexibility in the right muscles.

 INSTEAD: Be patient, stretch straight.
 It looks like you're not as flexible but trust me when we say: you're ten steps ahead of a wonky stretcher!